+The LTS will test Gmm verification samples as specified in Section 413.3(j)4.d

-- 3. Pattern Segregation.
+3. Pattern Segregation.
 Pattern segregation is continuous or repeated areas of non-uniform distribution of coarse and fine aggregate particles in the finished mat.
-The Department will address pattern segregation as follows: - 3.a Evaluating Pattern Segregation.
-If the Representative observes pattern segregation that may result in defective pavement, then: - The Inspector will notify the Contractor of the observed pattern segregation. - The Contractor may continue to work at his or her own risk while he or she immediately and continually adjusts the operation to eliminate the pattern segregation from future work. - As a minimum and in the presence of the Representative, determine the average depth of pavement surface macrotexture according to PTM No. 751 in areas with the pattern segregation and in areas with non-segregated pavement.
+The Department will address pattern segregation as follows:

+3.a Evaluating Pattern Segregation.
+If the Representative observes pattern segregation that may result in defective pavement, then:

+- The Inspector will notify the Contractor of the observed pattern segregation. - The Contractor may continue to work at their own risk while immediately and continually adjusting the operation to eliminate the pattern segregation from future work. - As a minimum and in the presence of the Representative, determine the average depth of pavement surface macrotexture according to PTM No. 751 in areas with the pattern segregation and in areas with non-segregated pavement.
 The pattern segregation is unacceptable if the difference in average pavement texture depth between the non-segregated and segregated areas exceeds 0.024 inch.
-The Representative will determine if the pavement is defective as specified in Section 409.3(h)3.c. - 3.b Test Section.
-If the macrotexture tests identify unacceptable pattern segregation, then: - Immediately suspend placing the bituminous course.
+The Representative will determine if the pavement is defective as specified in Section 413.3(h)3.c.

+3.b Test Section.
+If the macrotexture tests identify unacceptable pattern segregation, then:

+• Immediately suspend placing the asphalt course.
 Evaluate the cause of pattern segregation according to the Paving Operation QC Plan and as directed.
-Provide proposed corrective actions to the Representative and do not resume placing the bituminous course until after the Representative reviews the proposed corrective actions and authorizes paving to continue. - Determine if the pattern segregation resulted in defective pavement as specified in Section 409.3(h)3.c. - After the Representative allows paving to resume, place a test section not to exceed 200 tons.
+Provide proposed corrective actions to the Representative and do not resume placing the asphalt course until after the Representative reviews the proposed corrective actions and authorizes paving to continue.

+- Determine if the pattern segregation resulted in defective pavement as specified in Section 413.3(h)3.c. - After the Representative allows paving to resume, place a test section not to exceed 200 tons.
 If the corrective actions do not eliminate observed pattern segregation, the Department will suspend paving, even if it is before the Contractor places the entire test section.
-Propose additional corrective actions, and construct another test section.
-Resume normal paving operations after constructing an entire test section without pattern segregation as determined by the Representative. - 3.c Defective Pavement.
+Propose additional corrective actions and construct another test section.
+Resume normal paving operations after constructing an entire test section without pattern segregation as determined by the Representative.

+3.c Defective Pavement.
 At locations selected by the Inspector and with the Inspector present, drill a minimum of three 6-inch diameter cores from the area of pattern segregation and a minimum of three cores from the pavement representing a non-segregated area.
 Do not compress, bend, or distort samples during cutting and handling and immediately provide the cores to the Inspector.
 The Inspector will transport cores to the producer's laboratory.
 With the Inspector present, test the cores at the plant for density, asphalt content, and gradation.
 The Department may request additional tests as part of its evaluation of pattern segregation.
-Determine the maximum theoretical density according to Bulletin 27, the core density according to PTM No. 715, and asphalt content according to PTM No. 757 if previously identified problematic aggregates are used in the mixture, PTM No. 702 modified Method D, or other test method identified in the producer QC Plan.
+Determine the maximum theoretical density according to Bulletin 27, the core density according to PTM No. 715, and asphalt content according to PTM No. 757 if previously identified problematic aggregates are used in the mixture, PTM No. 702 modified Method D, and PTM No. 739 or other test method identified in the producer QC Plan.

 An area of pattern segregation contains defective pavement if the summation of absolute deviations from any two sieves is 20% or more from the JMF, the core density is defective, the mixture is defective in asphalt content, or the mixture is defective for percent passing the 75 μ m (No. 200) sieve.
 Remove and replace the full width of the affected lane and a minimum of 5 feet beyond each end of the area with unacceptable pattern segregation.
-Construct replacement pavement conforming to the appropriate surface tolerances as specified in Section 309.3(1)12 or Section 409.3(1).
+Construct replacement pavement conforming to the appropriate surface tolerances as specified in Section 313.3(1) or Section 413.3(1).